starcoinorg/starmask-test-dapp/README.md

 If you run it on your local machine, you could use a node URL with HTTP protocol.

 Recommended way to add HTTPS to your Starcoin node is using [Caddy](https://caddyserver.com).
-Install it on you computer, create a Caddyfile in current directory, and run `caddy start`.
+Install it on your computer, create a Caddyfile in current directory, and run `caddy start`.
 Caddy will proxy requests to your node.

 Example Caddyfile: